pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 more detail on both version numbers and version comparisons.
 Version specifications limit the versions of a distribution that can be used.
 They only apply to distributions looked up by name, rather than via a URL.
-Version comparison are also used in the markers feature.
+Version comparisons are also used in environment markers.
 The optional brackets around a version are present for compatibility with :pep:`345` but should not be generated, only accepted.